stratosida/ida-regression/docs/nhanes_IDAP.md

 <span style="color:blue">2.
 Patterns of missing values across all independent variables, either as tables or appropriately visualized.</span>

-We will create missing value indicators for each covariate and will then summarize patterns by means of a heat map and a dendogram.
+We will create missing value indicators for each covariate and will then visualize patterns.